longevityframework/longevity/manual/repo/repo-api.md

 }
 ```

+Don't worry about the complicated type parameters on the `retrieve`
+and `retrieveOne` methods - they can easily be inferred by the compiler.

 Because all of the methods in `Repo` are potentially blocking, they
 all return some kind of asynchronous construct - either a [Scala
 `Future`](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future),